 - 200 questions (25 pilot questions)

-Out of 200 questions any 25 can be pilot questions; it means that while calculating the result, pilot questions are not considered.
-It states that your result is actually calculated by 175 questions.
+Out of 200 questions, any 25 could be pilot questions.
+It means that while calculating the result, pilot questions are not considered.
+Therefore your result is actually calculated on the basis of 175 questions.
 Also, you can never guess in the exam which questions are pilot questions.
 So for preparation, consider that you need to solve all 200 questions.

 Passing Criteria for PMP

 Passing percentage and criteria are nowhere mentioned by PMI.
-It’s a rating based system and is calculated by combination of rating in each process group.
+It is a rating based system and is calculated by a combination of rating in each process group.

 Once you know you are eligible and have decided to take the exam, then what next?